pme123/scala-adapters/docs/_posts/2016-09-21-gemified-theme-alpha.md

 ## Step 2: Update `Gemfile`

-In order to test you'll need to install pre-release gems of Jekyll and Minimal Mistakes.
+In order to test you'll need to install pre-release gems of Jekyll and Scala Adapters.

 Start by replacing `gem "github-pages"` or `gem "jekyll"` with the following: